 [Editor’s note: “7 Stocks to Buy Benefiting From Millennial Money” was previously published in January 2020.
 It has since been updated to include the most relevant information available.]

 Millennials are one of the largest generations in history, and yet they continue to get a bad rap for either being fiscally irresponsible or for failing to keep certain industries alive as their parents did.

-While many tend to point to millennials’ focus on experiences, it’s also true that they like many of the same things that baby boomers and Gen X’s before them do.
+While many tend to point to millennials’ focus on experiences, it’s also true that they like many of the same things that baby boomers and Gen Xers before them did.

 The companies that will win in the next 10-20 years are those that reprioritize around Generation Y. By embracing new technology to provide affordable products in a customized manner, companies can benefit from the spending habits of millennials.

 Now obviously, since many of these companies are experiential, they’ve taken a massive hit with the rise of the novel coronavirus, but we’re looking at the long term here.
 These companies will certainly be around for a while, so if you have the stomach for a long wait many of these stocks are trading at a discount.

 CB Insights has identified 12 industries that should benefit from Gen Y. Here are seven stocks to buy from seven of those industries identified as winners.

 Millennials are driving the growth in camping, literally and figuratively.
 In 2018, almost 80 million Americans went camping, many of them millennials.